How to Upgrade Motherboard and CPU without Reinstalling Windows

 Methods for hardware upgrade without reinstallation

 Way 1.
-Replace motherboard without reinstalling Windows via AOMEI Backupper
+Replace the motherboard without reinstalling Windows via AOMEI Backupper

-It guaratees that your computer can successfully boot without changing any settings.
-You just need to create a backup of the original system and restore it after replacing CUP and motherboard.
+This feature ensures that your computer can boot up successfully without needing to adjust any settings.
+To utilize Universal Restore, simply create a backup of the original system and proceed to restore it after replacing the CPU and motherboard.
+This straightforward process streamlines the transition, allowing you to retain your system's functionality with minimal hassle.

 It works like Windows bare metal recovery.
 The difference is that AOMEI Universal Restore is more convenient without restrictions.